credativ/plutono/docs/sources/http_api/data_source.md

 }
 ```

-> **Note:** By defining `password` and `basicAuthPassword` under `secureJsonData` Grafana encrypts them securely as an encrypted blob in the database.
+> **Note:** By defining `password` and `basicAuthPassword` under `secureJsonData` Plutono encrypts them securely as an encrypted blob in the database.
 The response then lists the encrypted fields under `secureJsonFields`.

 **Example Graphite Request with basic auth enabled**: